 The current UG prospectus has undergone extensive market testing with its intended audience and the results proved to be very positive.
 Based on the feedback featured in the report (see attached document), the team does not envisage a huge amount of change to be made to the 2015 edition in terms of design, layout, size, pagination, content etc.

-Action: PG called for a summary of key publications and the full report on the UG 2014 prospectus to be circulated with the minutes.
-PG will also provide the group with an in-depth report on the research project.
+Action: PG to provide the group with an in-depth report on the 2014 UG prospectus as complied by Janice Ellis.

+Action: PG to discuss testing of the International Prospectus with Janice Elliss and Fiona Brown.

 Review of e-advantage conversion campaign – Paul Govey

-PG informed members the review of the e-advantage has gone external with the Reading Room company.
+PG informed members the review of the e-advantage is being undertaken by an external agency, Reading Room.
 It is hoped the new look will be completed by the start of the campaign, however at the moment it is currently in phase one of the process.
 Currently Reading Room are looking at previous data from Campaign Master to record an analysis which will be reviewed.
 PG stated the analysis will help to consider timescales, future campaign ideas and engagement.

 Phase 2 web project update – Andy Simmons